w3c/mediasession/explainer.md

 "previous/next track" and "seek back/forward".

 The MediaSession API gives pages the ability to respond to platform media controls.
-By implementing the API, the user agent will act as a proxy and pass the media control events to web pages, so that the pages can perform corresponding actions.
+By implementing the API, the user agent will act as a proxy and pass the media controls to web pages, so that the pages can perform corresponding actions.

 For example, a podcast website can tell the user agent that it wants to receive